Jesianne Asagi Jesianne Asagi

 The work is also influenced by the lineage of women who came before her, who “made-do", doing their best with what they had.
 There is great appreciation for their resourcefulness.
 Whenever possible, she works with materials that are used and foraged, and giving them a second (third, fourth, etc) life.
 It is her hope that her pieces will eventually disintegrate and not leave any trace of their existence.

 Jesianne Asagi was born and raised in Honolulu.
 She now lives in Seattle, WA where she is a graphic designer and collage artist.
-“My art-making process is similar to an unearthing from the unconscious.”
+“My process is similar to an unearthing from the unconscious.”

 Contact: jesianne.a@gmail.com